yanxifang/Gov-1347/_posts/2020-11-01-Final-Prediction-Model.md

 ![Final Prediction Map](https://yanxifang.github.io/Gov-1347/images/final_prediction_map.png)

+As shown above, Trump is predicted to prevail in the battleground states of Ohio, Pennsylvania, Florida, Arizona, Georgia, Iowa, and North Carolina.
+However, Biden is successful in Nevada, Minnesota, Wisconsin, Michigan, and New Hampshire.

 ## Model Validation: In-Sample and Out-of-Sample

 ## Uncertainty and Predictive Intervals
 There is great uncertainty surrounding this model.
+In particular, the

 ## Conclusion